stoeps13/connections-doc/source/admin/admin/t_admin_wikis_enable_inline.md

 4. Check in the configuration file.

+    !!! note
-    **Note:** You must check in the file during the same wsadmin session in which you checked it out.
+    You must check in the file during the same wsadmin session in which you checked it out.
 For more information, see *Applying Wikis property changes*.

 5. Change your attachment URLs to use the inline parameter.